ikem-krueger/ikem-krueger.github.io/_drafts/2023-07-26-optimize-samsung-S5-with-lineageos.md

 Instead of distributing a work load across all cores with the effect that all cores are utilized only at a minimum level, the kernel can try to schedule processes on as few cores as possible.

-This has two advantages: 1. the other cores can go idle more often, which safes battery, 2. you have less interrupts, which improves responsiveness.
+This has two advantages: 1. the idle cores can go to sleep more often, which safes battery, 2. you have less interrupts, which improves responsiveness.

 To enable that feature, you open a root shell and type: